swiftlang/swift-org-website/getting-started/cli-swiftpm/index.md

 ---

-> The source bode for this guide can be found [on GitHub](https://github.com/apple/swift-getting-started-cli)
+> The source code for this guide can be found [on GitHub](https://github.com/apple/swift-getting-started-cli)